slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Autority: «Kid: why do I have to do this?
 You: I was a boy myself.
 I know what is that for you and why is important.»
 - Money management and healthy habits: pay your son for each mile he rides his bike (with interest on what he decides not to spend).
 - Deal with failure: «How did you fail today?» The best gift you can give your children is failure.

+> *"My father always said there are four things a child needs: plenty of love, nourishing food, regular sleep, and lots of soap and water.
+After that, what he needs most is some intelligent neglect."
+-- Ivy Baker Priest*

 > *"I cannot think of any need in children as strong as the need for a father’s protection."
 -- Sigmund Freud*